 nli for claims, regression for sentences)

-- A primary score (method-specific — do not normalize across modes)
+- A primary score (method-specific, do not compare across modes)

 Claims and sentences use different scoring methods.
 Do not compare primary scores between nli and regression modes.